- Kite school

 Mostly uses on bow and hybrid kite with a bridle on the power lines.

-The five line kite bar using a total of 5 lines to power en steer the kite.
+The five-line kite bar using a total of 5 lines to power and steer the kite.

 Steering lines: 2